-Ownership and support by the GoI, systemic importance of the bank, and experienced management
+Ownership and support by GoI, systemic importance of the bank, and experienced management

-The bank's major shareholder is the GoI, which held 56.92% stake in the bank as on March 31, 2024.
+The bank's major shareholder is GoI, which held 56.92% stake as on March 31, 2024.
 SBI is the largest bank in India in terms of asset size and is designated as one of the domestic systemically important banks (D-SIB) in the country.
-The bank also has a sizeable overseas presence, with overseas advances accounting for 14% of the total gross loan portfolio at the end of March 31, 2024.
-Considering the majority shareholding and the systemic importance of the bank, the GoI has been providing support to the bank in terms of capital as well as management, and CARE Ratings expects continued support of the GoI to SBI as and when required in future as well.
-The bank has in place, an experienced management team looking at various functions of the bank's business.
+The bank also has a sizeable overseas presence, with overseas advances accounting for 14% of the total gross loan portfolio as on March 31, 2024.
+Considering majority shareholding and the bank's systemic importance, GoI has been providing support to the bank in terms of capital and management, and CARE Ratings expects continued support of the GoI to SBI, when required, in the future as well.
+The bank has an experienced management team across functions of its business.